Neil Arksey

-Neil Arksey is a British writer, known both for his work in TV drama and for his novels for Middle Grade, teenage and Young Adult readers, published by Penguin Books and Random House.
+Neil Arksey is a British writer, known for his work in TV drama and for his novels for middle grade, teenage and young adult readers, published by Penguin Books and Random House.

 Career

-Early in his career he helped develop Little Robots, a pre-school TV show broadcast on BBC in the United Kingdom.
-He went on to write scripts for Little Robots as well as a number of other shows aimed at the same age-group including Kipper the Dog.
+Early in his career, Arksey helped develop Little Robots, a pre-school TV show broadcast on BBC in the United Kingdom.
+He went on to write scripts for Little Robots as well as a number of other shows aimed at the same age group, including Kipper the Dog.

-As a story editor, script editor, head writer and producer Arksey has worked on a number of UK soaps and drama series Crossroads (TV series), River City, Family Affairs and Mile High.
-He has also worked as head writer/producer on TV drama series in other European countries including Salatut Elämät in Finland and Jobán Rosszban in Hungary.
+As a story editor, script editor, head writer and producer, Arksey has worked on a number of UK soaps and drama series Crossroads, River City, Family Affairs and Mile High.
+He has also worked as head writer/producer on TV drama series in other European countries, including Salatut Elämät in Finland and Jobán Rosszban in Hungary.

-He worked as a screenwriter and producer on the feature film Run To Ground, a dark thriller set and shot in Miskolc, eastern Hungary.
+He worked as a screenwriter and producer on the feature film Run to Ground, a dark thriller set and shot in Miskolc, eastern Hungary.

-His book, Intelligent Life, received considerable acclaim from a number of top scientists.
+His book Intelligent Life received considerable acclaim from a number of top scientists.

-Arksey teaches writing at CityLit., London Film School and Brunel University.
+Arksey teaches writing at CityLit, London Film School and Brunel University.